soulevilx/XCrawler.archive/README.md

 - `composer test` for full test All crawler must be provided with 2 tests
 - Mock
 - Without mock ( request directly to target server )

+## Contribute
+- Create PR from `develop`
+- Make sure you have UnitTest fully
+- PR must be passed all required conditions